0atman/noboilerplate/scripts/38-autism.md

 More on that later.

-The way to make sense of this all, is to find repeated patterns, the same as we do for the night sky.
+The way to make sense of this all, is to find repeated patterns and groupings of traits, the same as we do for the night sky.

+There does appear to be a single core trait, however, which surprised me

 ---